e-celik/Bit-Stuffing-Test/README.md

-Small experiment for topic discussed in Networks Class.
+Small experiment for topic discussed in Networks class.

 This is a simple analog of bitstuffing (character stuffing in this example) in order to allow for variable length encoding using a keyword in a header that must not appear elsewhere in the payload.